-New Braunfels Utilities is here to make sure you stay warm, prepared, and ready for the freezing months.
+New Braunfels Utilities is here to make sure you stay prepared for freezing temperatures.

 - Open the cabinets under the sinks in your kitchen and bathrooms to allow heated air to circulate around the water pipes.